- SelectHealth Medicare Advantage plans are offered in Utah, Idaho, and Nevada.

 - optional dental and vision coverage

-- low generic medication copayments
+- low copayments for generic medications

-- low doctor’s visit copayments
+- low copayments for doctor’s visits

 Plans also include telehealth coverage through Intermountain Healthcare’s ConnectCare program.
 ConnectCare allows patients to see doctors via appointments on their computers or smartphones.
 Appointments are available every day of the week, 24 hours per day.